msjimc/AgileStructure/guide/README.md

 Figure 8

-Selecting a break point from this list will cause the reads with soft clipped sequences mapped to the break point's flanking regions to be displayed in the lower panel (Figure 9).
+Selecting a break point from this list will cause the reads with soft clipped sequences mapped to the second break point's flanking regions to be displayed in the lower panel (Figure 9).
 As before, reads are drawn in green or red for those mapping to the forward and reverse strands, with aligned sequences darker than the unaligned soft clipped sequences.
 It is important to note that only reads that are present in the upper image are shown in the lower image and that sequences that were aligned to the reference sequence in the upper image will be unaligned, soft clipped sequences in the lower image.

 ![Figure 9](images/figure9.jpg)